Contributed By Asensi Abogados

 The regulatory regime for gambling in Spain is aimed at reinforcing:

-However, the trend for protecting public health, minors, consumers and society as a whole has been clearly expressed and strengthened in the most recent and relevant developments in the sector, which are explained in the following sections.
+In this sense, the trend for protecting public health, minors, consumers and society as a whole has been clearly expressed and strengthened in the most recent and relevant developments in the sector, which are explained in the following sections.

-Therefore, online gambling in Spain is regulated both at federal and regional level, and the applicable regulation, and which gambling products will be legally approved, depend on whether these are commercialised at national level or only at regional level in one or several specific autonomous regions in Spain.
+Therefore, online gambling in Spain is regulated at federal and regional level, and the applicable regulation, and which gambling products will be legally approved, depends on whether these are commercialised at national level or only at regional level in one or several autonomous regions in Spain.

-Online gambling at national level is regulated by the Spanish Gambling Act (Ley 13/2011, de 27 de mayo, de regulación del Juego) and each gambling product has its own regulation approved by a Ministerial Order.
-If a game is not regulated or does not fit in any of the specific regulations in force, that game is not permitted.
+Online gambling at national level is regulated by the Spanish Gambling Act (Ley 13/2011, de 27 de mayo, de regulación del Juego) and each gambling product has its own regulation approved by a ministerial order.
+If a game is not regulated or does not fit in any of the regulations in force, that game is not permitted.

 Land-based gambling and online gambling at regional level is regulated by each of the 17 autonomous regions in Spain and the autonomous cities of Ceuta and Melilla.
 Instead of a specific regulation per type of game, each autonomous region approves a catalogue of games that are permitted and can be offered.

 Notwithstanding that there are some minor differences between the regions, the gaming products approved and permitted are generally the following: roulette, blackjack, boule, trente et quarante, craps, baccarat, poker, slots and other machine gaming, bingo, raffles, tombola or charity raffles, betting, sports betting, horse racing and Wheel of Fortune.

-It is important to highlight that the various formats of gambling products approved and listed above might be permitted in different forms, both at federal and regional level (for example, different forms of blackjack, roulette, poker, etc).
+It is important to highlight that the various formats of gambling products approved and listed above might be permitted in different forms, both at federal and regional level (different forms of blackjack, roulette, poker, etc).

-Betting, bingo and casino games are permitted and subject to licence both at federal and regional level.
+Betting, bingo and casino games are permitted and subject to licensing at federal and regional level.

 Loterías y Apuestas del Estado (LAE) and the National Organisation of the Blind in Spain (ONCE) maintain the monopoly on lotteries offered at federal level.
 Only charitable organisations can organise lotteries.
 This is therefore a restricted product.

-Poker is permitted and subject to licence both at federal and regional level.
+Poker is permitted and subject to licensing at federal and regional level.

 Betting, poker, bingo, casinos and gaming machines are permitted and subject to licensing.